chrisdetmering/Human-API-Integration/README.md

 # Getting Started

 The following are detailed instructions on how to set this project up locally.
-There are certain assumptions we took in crafting these steps.
-We are going to list those next as well as the tech stack used in the development of this project.

 ### Assumptions

 * This setup is for a MacBook Pro with macOS High Sierra version 10.13.6.
-* You have none of the technologies listed in the tech stack installed on your computer.
 * You have basic terminal navigation skills (how to navigate around files by using cd, for example).

 ### Tech Stack